lambdac0de/ProofpointTAP/README.md

 #### IMPORTANT!

 This is my own implementation of a PowerShell wrapper, to utilize the TAP APIs more efficiently by administrators.
 This code is not related to the vendor or the product in any way

+#### Usage

+1. Obtain your TAP credentials (service principal and secret) and paste them in `settings.json`<br><br>
+   <i>Putting credentials in plain text is certianly a bad idea, so think of a crafty way encyrpting the credentials and modifying the  code to accomodate (consider using MSDPAPI/ securestrings) </i>

+2. Place the whole directory in any of the PowerShell module paths `$env:PSModulePath`
+3. Import the module and start using the API wrappers! `Import-Module ProofpointTAP`